-This writing-intensive course will connect the Spanish Speaking Antillas, the West Indies, and the French islands to examine “Caribbean literature” concerning language, diaspora, the colonial legacy, the slave era, mestizaje y mulatez.
-Some literary perspectives to engage with are lo real maravilloso, the queer Atlantic, black poetics, (de) colonization and liberation, third world feminism, and diasporic imaginations.
-Our historical frame of reference throughout the semester will include the African slave trade, the construction of Europe (and the United States) as a civilized “homeland”, and the search for political and cultural self-determination.
+This writing intensive course will connect the Spanish Speaking Antillas, the West Indies and the French islands to examine “Caribbean literature” concerning the slave era, plantation society, workers and labor, the colonial legacy, tourism, and diaspora.
+Some literary perspectives to engage with are black poetics, (de) colonization and liberation, and diasporic imaginations.
+Our historical frame of reference throughout the semester will include the African slave trade, the construction of Europe and the United States as a civilized “homeland”, and the search for political and cultural self-determination.
 The emphasis will be on the in-depth analysis of literary texts by Afro-Caribbean writers while paying attention to historical, linguistic and cultural contexts.
-We will see how these texts – essays, fiction and poetry from the twentieth and twenty-first centuries- informs the present understanding of Caribbean cultural identity.
+We will see how these texts – essays, fiction and poetry- informs the present understanding of Caribbean cultural identity.

 This writing-intensive course is an interdisciplinary cultural survey of Latinx (im)migrants in the U.S. It will explore comparative ethnic relations and struggles for community representation and persistence.
 The course will analyze inner-city activism, Afro-Caribbean arts, radio and poetics in New York City, Chicano movements in the Southwest, ancestral inquiries and Latinx gender and racial politics.
 The objective of the class is to facilitate entries into Latinx culture and identities while framing the fight for visibility, civil rights and artistic platforms in the U.S.

 Writing Through Literature: Caribbean Diasporas